-The geographic area of the Unit of Certification for this fishery overlaps with the area that has been evaluated and certified for the Norwegian Saithe Fishery.
+The geographic area of the Unit of Certification for this fishery overlaps with the area being evaluated for the Norwegian Saithe Fishery, which is being carried out concurrently.

 7.3 Inspections / site visits the Fishery

 Site visits for this evaluation focussed on management and scientific issues rather than the practicalities of fishing operations.
 The main objectives of the evaluation team were to determine that there was adequate scientific understanding of the stock, and that appropriate fisheries management measures were both in force and enforced.